Blog Post Updated on: August 3, 2023.

 Before you rush off to paint your vinyl windows, you want to make sure that you do the following:

-- Then pick the right primer and paint and be sure to pick an appropriate color if necessary.
+- Pick the right primer and paint and be sure to choose an appropriate color.
 You do not want to damage your windows.

-- Next, clean the windows, sand them, and then clean them again.
+- Clean the windows, sand them, and then clean them again.
 Make sure to carefully cover anything that does not need to be painted like the glass, the weather stripping, the wall, etc. It might be tedious to do so much prep work, but it’s crucial if you want a polished result.
-Prime the windows carefully and let them dry, and then you can apply your paint.
-Be sure to let everything dry completely before adding a second coat!

-Not sure if you want to paint or replace your windows?
-Contact Stanek Windows today and schedule a free in-home estimate.
+Painting your vinyl windows is not the easiest or quickest DIY project.
+If you’re not sure if you want to paint or replace your windows, contact Stanek Windows today and schedule a free in-home estimate.
 We’ll come to your home and provide a free quote, which will contain all the information you will need to decide what’s best for your home.
+An upgrade may be more affordable than you think and save you time and money down the road.

 You May Also Be Interested In: